sjsrey/ors/ors.md

 ### Modeling Islands
 Since the early days of regional science Walter Isard envisioned that integration would be a hallmark of our discipline.
 Channels of synthesis, efforts at integration, integrated modeling [@Hewings:2004fk].

 It is sobering to contrast that grand vision with today's state of our modeling science.
 To a very real extent, integration of different modeling efforts has fallen far short of this vision.
 Rather than a rich ecosystem  of interconnected modeling components the silo business model appears to have won the day.
-In part this reflects the economics of the regional modeling business were the development, continued enhancement and support of modeling frameworks requires stable and constant financial support.
+In part this reflects the economics of the regional modeling business where the development, continued enhancement and support of modeling frameworks requires stable and constant financial support.
 Logically that support can be attracted through marketing efforts.

 At the same time, we as a community of regional modelers have paid scant attention to model interoperability.
 A search of the leading proprietary regional models (REMI, IMPLAN) failed to turn up any references to application programing interfaces (API) which could be used to couple different modeling frameworks together.
 The finger should not just be pointed at proprietary modeling systems, as the academic community has also largely ignored interoperability concerns.

 The lack of interoperability has hindered progress in the area of integrated modeling as much of the research effort has focused on the challenges of fusing existing modeling frameworks using different integration strategies [@Rey:2000df].
 If model designers had paid more attention to interoperability, modularity and basic object oriented practices [@Jackson:1994hl] less of the research effort would have been spent on refactoring integration strategies and more on enhancing  and applying integrated models to pressing regional economic issues.
-This lack of interoperability is particularly worrisome given the growing recognition of the importance of research on coupled natural-human systems and the need for analytical frameworks to support inquiry.
+This lack of interoperability is particularly worrisome given the growing recognition of the importance of research on coupled natural-human systems and the need for integrated analytical frameworks to support inquiry.

-Link to commercialization of science argument

 # Open Science
-Define pillars of open science
-Draws from inspiration from the open source revolution Goes by different names
-Outline what is to come in this section
+While the previous sections have painted a less than rosy portrait of the current state of science, the brush is not intended to be overly broad.
+At the same time, I am also optimistic that rich opportunities lie before us and if we grasp them we can effect an stronger more open science going forward.
+Here I outline what I see as the key pillars of open science and the roles that regional scientists might play in their realization.

 ## Open Source

-[@Rey:2009xy]
-key aspects
-freedoms
-exemplars
+Much attention has been given to the open source movement and its impacts on many aspects of the modern world, since included [@Rey:2009xy] XXX.
+Remarkably, these widespread and deep impacts had their origins in the seemingly obscure question of how software teams organized themselves.
+As chronicled by Raymond, the traditional model adopted by proprietary software houses was to bring together wizards or high priests working in small groups isolated in towers walled off from users and markets.
+The dominant model since the early days of the software industry,Raymond contrasts this cathedral model with a new upstart represented by early work on the Linux kernel.
+Here thousands of seemingly unorganized and decentralized developers were working to build the kernel.
+The chaotic nature of this form of organization struck Raymond as much more of a bazaar than a cathedral.

+That the bazaar model resulted in software that became critical infrastructure underlying many of the internet services we rely on today seemed like an unlikely outcome.
+Its impacts on science are less well recognized, but we don't have to look far to see concrete evidence.
+For example, the beauty contest that is the annual ranking of the worlds fastest super computers is massively dominated by Linux as the Top500 supercomputer list reported that 476 of the 500 fastest machines ran Linux [@Vaughan-Nichols:2013fr].

+Perhaps more profound, but subtle, are the soft innovations that open source may bring to the practice of science.
+For science to be truly open, two components need to be operative. *Open data* constitutes available, intelligible, accessible and usable data.  *Open access*  to scientific publications and knowledge allows the realization of the building on shoulders of giants XXXget quote.
+Accessibility is more than the ability to acquire since a key impediment to scientific progress is that much published research is unintelligible beyond the origin specialist domain.
+This effective communication of results and methods is paramount [@Boulton:2012kx].
+In what follows I trace out the key aspects of open data and access as well as related dimensions of open modeling, open education and open collaboration.
+Analogy of research as software- open source science.
+In the place of open source code we would have open source science where the publications, methods, and data underlying existing work were accessible to all.

 ## Open Data

 The increasing availability of open data is playing a pivotal role in the evolution of the so called *fourth paradigm of science*.
 The classic pairing of experiment and theory (first and second paradigms) were married to the third paradigm of large-scale computational simulation in the mid-20th century.
 In this triad, data has provided observations about phenomena and was either collected to test particular theories or generated as output in process based simulations about those phenomena.
 In the fourth paradigm, data takes a more leading role in that application of exploratory and data mining technologies to massive and heterogeneous datasets are increasingly being used to generate, rather than test, new hypotheses.
 Indeed the central role of data in this context is reflected in an alternative name for this fourth paradigm:  *data-intensive science* [@Tolle:2011fk].

-esda

-regional science way behind here

-economics blinders
+Regional science has been slow to engage with this new paradigm, and at times has been hostile to the exploratory nature of much of this work.
+I think that hostility reflects traditional paradigms dominating economics where theory informed specifications are viewed in high regard, while exploratory data analysis is often dismissed as measurement without theory.

+Yet in an increasingly interdependent and complex world, one which is also generating unprecedented and overwhelming amounts of empirical data, the gap between what extant theory can shed light upon and what remains unknown will only widen.
+If we don't change our ways, we, regional science, will risk the criticism of practicing theory without measurement.
+In a world of big data over reliance on theory will limit what we can contribute to science.

+There are positive developments however.
+The rise of exploratory spatial data analysis, geocomputation, agent based models, microsimulation, data mining, and related new computationally based methods are enabling an expansion of the scope of regional science.
+Very often the outcome of these lines of investigation are new types of questions arising from newly discovered empirical patterns, and this stands in stark contrast to the tradition approach of hypotheses based investigation.
+These do not, however, have to be mutually exclusive and I would argue they are indeed complementary approaches.

-## Open Models
+## Open Modeling

+Interoperability and open modeling are vital to our ability to move regional science into the high performance computing era.
+Much of our regional science modeling toolkit consists of frameworks that were developed and designed for the single desktop era.
+In order to tap into the power offered by multiprocessing, cluster and grid computing architectures, a significant refactoring of this code base will be required [@Anselin:2011wt].
+While earlier I remarked that the current state of the science in regional modeling consists of individual modeling efforts that are largely isolated from one another, there are some important exceptions that point the way forward towards supporting a genuine form of model integration.
+The UrbanSim project developed since the mid 1990s is fully open source and released under the GPL.
+Designed for use in operational planning it has enjoyed wide application across the U.S., Europe, Asia and Africa.
+The open source aspect has fueled both the application and development of UrbanSim, as researchers seeking to apply the modeling framework in their own projects are free to do so having full access to the source code.

+A second set of exceptions are spatial analytical libraries the are freely available to regional scientists doing spatial econometrics and exploratory spatial data analysis.
+Although not strictly open source in a licensing sense, Jim LeSage's Spatial Econometric Toolbox was one of the first freely available (as in price and full source code), libraries for spatial econometrics.
+A full open source stack of spatial data analysis models has been available through the spdep and related packages in the R environment.
+Finally, PySAL is an open source library for exploratory spatial data analysis and spatial econometrics for the Python language.

+The key aspect of these libraries is that they provide detailed APIs for their components which allows end users to combine these components in flexible ways

+open science piece on challenges of urban systems

+integration of multi scalar processes - regional grown and intra-urban spatial structure.

+OGC, City GML, Water ML, open modeling initiative (all hands meeting)

 Urban-sim